willy-wagtail/raspberrypi-pihole/README.md

 ### Lock the pi account

-We could delete the pi accound instead of locking it, but some software relies on the pi account which is why we aren't deleting it.
+We could delete the pi accound instead of locking it, but some software still relies on the pi account to work.

-Log onto the administrative superuser account set up in the previous step, then run `sudo passwd -l pi`.
+Log onto the administrative superuser account set up in the previous step, then run `sudo passwd --lock pi`.

 ### Updating and upgrading rasp pi OS

-Run `sudo apt update`, then `sudo apt full-upgrade`, and finally `sudo apt clean`.
+Run `sudo apt update`, then `sudo apt full-upgrade -y`, and finally `sudo apt clean` to clean up the downloaded package files.

 ### Kill unnecessary system services